BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 * New query and data retrieval for both user and system tables.

 ### A Note on AutoIncrement
 There is a simple parser coded in C++/Cli which parses the Trigger source for linkage to the auto-increment sequence generator.
 The original parser code was ported from the [greenlion/PHP-SQL-Parser](https://github.com/greenlion/PHP-SQL-Parser) PHP parser which meant writing a class library, the Cell class, which could imitate PHP style arrays.
-The parser itself is reasonable fast but SELECT commands for a large number of triggers and generators may take some time, so building of the linkage tables for a connection is initiated as soon as the connection is established.
+The parser itself is reasonable fast but SELECT commands for a large number of triggers and generators may take some time, so building of the linkage tables for a connection is initiated asynchronously as soon as the connection is established.

 ## Known issues